-At 31st March 2023 the council had entered into 4 significant contracts for the acquisition and enhancement of assets, these contracts are estimated to cost £6.76m.
-The significant commitments at 31st March 2022 were £22.7m.

-The significant commitments at 31st March 2023 were:
+On 31st March 2023 the Council had entered into 4 significant contracts for the acquisition, development and enhancement of assets which will continue in future years estimated to cost $\pm 9.005$ m.
+The significant commitments at 31st March 2023 were $\pm 9.44$ m.
+The significant commitments at 31st March 2023 are: